ziutek/kasia.go/README.md

 Subtemplate tpl2:

-    This template operates on context passed to it via Nested method: $S, $RT
+    This template operates on context passed to it via Nested method: $S, $T

 As you can see, you can use subtemplates in two ways: